AnthonySaldana/CodingSailor.com-BlogProject/README.md

 blogproject - Coding Sailor
 ===========

-A project I am working on.
-This will be a hand coded blog.
-Development includes:
+Source Code for the coding sailor blog.
+All code was hand coded by myself.
+Although currently under construction, Points of interest include:

-A hand coded Content Management System
+1. A hand coded Content Management System

-Login form
+2.Login form using validation and register/login ability.

+3. Custom Commenting System.
+This system will be developed so as to minimize spam.
+Will also be utilizing validation.

+4. Design will be done by me

+5. All code that interacts with database will be sanitized.

-Commenting System(including anti spam and validation) Any additions will be detailed in future updates.
+Any additions will be detailed in future updates.